mshatoori/goatak/doc/resend_architecture_plan.md

 }
 ```

-This simplified architecture provides a clean, maintainable solution for implementing the resend functionality while integrating seamlessly with the existing GoATAK system.
+This architecture provides a clean, maintainable solution for implementing the resend functionality while integrating seamlessly with the existing GoATAK system.